 The actions discussed in this section are used to resolve differences on legislation that has been considered by both chambers and passed in differing versions.
 The requests and motions described below represent the two methods Congress has of resolving differences between the two chambers' versions of legislation.
 One method is called amendments between the chambers.

 Under this method, the bill is amended by one chamber and then sent over to the second chamber, either for its approval or for further amendment.
 Differences can also be resolved if the two chambers agree to go to conference on a measure.
 The House and Senate can disagree to each other's positions and then agree to create a conference committee to propose a package of settlements to all their disagreements.
 The motions described below can be used to send amendments back and forth or to get to a conference between the chambers.
 The majority of these requests and motions are typically made by the majority floor manager of the legislation.
 The motions discussed below are debatable under the hour rule.

-Concur in the Senate Amendment(s), Concur in the Senate Amendment(s) with an Amendment clears the measure for the President.
+Concur in the Senate Amendment(s), Concur in the Senate Amendment(s) with an Amendment

+The motion to concur in the Senate amendment or any of its variations is associated with the method of resolving differences known as amendments between the chambers, a process that is sometimes colloquially called "Ping-Pong."
+If the House concurs in a Senate amendment, it clears the measure for the President.
 If the House concurs in the amendment with a further amendment, the action sends the matter back to the Senate for action on the House amendment to the Senate amendment.
 This motion can be used only when the last amendments were those of the Senate.